-If you are looking at Yoga on Mill for an excellent place to begin,
+If you are looking on DoYogaWithMe for a good place to begin,

 If you are 55 or older, you may want to take a class that is either gentle or specifically for seniors.
 You can find our collection of seniors’ classes by choosing ‘Yoga for Seniors’ under ‘Style’ on our ‘Yoga Classes’ page.
 We also have plenty of gentle hatha yoga classes that many seniors can benefit from.
 For example, David’s